yumium/tech_notes/A gentle introduction to Python 3.md

 ### circular imports

+Note circular imports is not by itself a problem, e.g., mutually recursive functions will need to be defined together.
+Main issue is how Python creates definitions:

 ```
 ImportError: cannot import name 'MyClass' from partially initialized module 'related_module' (most likely due to a circular import)  (/path/to/your/related_module.py)
 ```

-This means there is circular dependency in the imports meaning no module can be defined fully.
+Here the circular dependency in the imports meaning no module can be defined fully.

 Solutions:
 1. Put common functionality into a 3rd module
-2. Deferred import
+2. Deferred import -> Python function body is stored at definition time, and only executed at runtime.
+This means import statements inside functions aren't executed at definition time
 ```python
 def my_function_the_internet_doesnt_like(self, value):
     from another_module import AnotherClass